 Tim showered every night before bed.
 The showers were too crowded in the morning.
 He had the privilege of using “Cadillac” showers, which were in a trailer, not the bare bones tent showers the men who deployed years before him had to use.
 These showers provided a bit more privacy and men could take care of their “built up frustrations” with a little less fear of getting caught.
 Tim would return to the showers again in the morning but only to brush his teeth and shave.
 This bought him plenty of time to get some breakfast before he walked to his shop.

 “C’mon Sergeant Rogers.
 I’ll keep my blouse on all day.
-No one will ever no.”
+No one will ever know.”

 “I’ll know, Airman Jones,” Tim replied, “and more importantly, so will you.
 Go get it and double time your ass back here so we can get to work.
 Me and the boys will be playing dominoes till you get back.”

-If he did ever have some pressing “Staff Sergeant shit” to do, he would send the troops out with the work orders and tell them, “come get me for chow.”
-Regardless of his authority over them, he felt like these three Airman were his brothers.
+If he did ever have some pressing “Staff Sergeant shit” to do, he would send the troops out with the work orders and tell them, “Come get me for chow.”
+Regardless of his authority over them, he felt like these three Airmen were his brothers.
 The closest thing he had to family in the desert and he took every opportunity he could to bond with them.